jensvoid/lorg/README.md

 ### Getting started

+To get started, please read the documentation in the [Wiki](https://github.com/jensvoid/lorg/wiki/).
 For the impatient, try something like
 ```
-./lorg -u -h -g /path/to/access_log
+./lorg -u -g /path/to/access_log
 ```
-To get started, please read the documentation in the [Wiki](https://github.com/jensvoid/lorg/wiki/).

 ### Usage
 ```